-- Excessive body weight causes extra pressure on the discs of the lower back, which could damage them.
+- Weight.
+Excessive body weight causes extra pressure on the discs of the lower back, which could damage them.

-- Individuals who perform physically demanding jobs like repetitive pushing and pulling of heavy objects could strain their backs.
+- Occupation.
+Individuals who perform physically demanding jobs like repetitive pushing and pulling of heavy objects could strain their backs.

 - Genetics.
 You could inherit a predisposition to spinal disc problems from your family.

-- Smoking lessens the oxygen supply to your spinal discs, which could cause them to break down.
+- Smoking.
+Smoking lessens the oxygen supply to your spinal discs, which could cause them to break down.

 A herniated lumbar disc will press against the nearby nerve, causing inflammation and pain that radiates throughout the length of the nerve.
 You could experience the following symptoms if you have a herniated disc: